By Cristin Bleess

 4. If you’re still using numbers in your grade book, avoid giving zeros.
 A grade of zero is almost impossible to recover from.
 Think of it this way: students have a 10% chance of getting an A (90-100%), a 10% chance of getting a B (80-89%) and a 10% chance of getting both a C (70-79%) and a D (60-69%).
 But, they have a 60% chance of getting an F (0-59%)!!
 Is that fair?
 A 50% and a 0% are both Fs, so why not just give a 50%?
 That way a student still has a chance of at least passing.

 5. Non-achievement factors like behavior and participation should be left out of the grade book.
 Doing well in both areas may help a student do better, but they do not reflect their actual content knowledge.
-If you want to record this type of data in your, then do so without attaching points to it.
-Create a separate category that has zero weight.
+If you want to record this type of data, do so in a separate category that has zero weight.

 I encourage you to play around with your grade book and proficiency-based grading, talk it out with colleagues, look for suggestions from others in the same boat (the Facebook Group Standards Based Learning and Grading is great for this!).
 Making the switch will not always be easy, but it will change your classroom and help to get students focused on the learning and not the earning of grades.